Key takeaways:

 "@type":"Organization"

-But there are many subtypes of business types and these include:
+But there are many subtypes of business types such as:

 - LocalBusiness